The next evolution

 Credit: Kuan-Chung Su, London Research Institute, Cancer Research UK

-Luca was a single cell.
-If it was going to rule the world, it would need to reproduce.
-So it did, by copying its full genetic code (its genome) and dividing in two.
+Luca was one lone cell.
+Before it could rule the world, it would need to reproduce.
+You're reading this because it did, by copying its full genetic code (its genome) and dividing in two.

-That’s hard to do without making mistakes, but Luca had luck on its side: its mistakes allowed it to evolve.
+That’s hard to do without making mistakes, but Luca was lucky: its mistakes allowed it to evolve.
 Today, Luca’s legacy is built from all the things it got wrong.

 Small, random copying errors led to genetic changes, or mutations, that took Luca’s various descendants down different developmental paths.
-Some of those mutations helped cells find their own ways to survive and succeed in their changing world, and then some of these cells adapted to work and evolve together.
-A few eventually fused into complex multicellular beings.
+Some of those mutations helped cells survive and succeed in their changing world, and then some of these cells adapted to work and evolve together.
+A few eventually fused or grew into complex multicellular beings.

 At that point, evolution gained a new layer.